 Rialto morning + cicchetti lunch + Cannaregio evening – This works well for travelers who want Venice to feel lived-in rather than purely monumental.
 Market energy in the morning, small-plate food in the middle, and a looser canalside finish create a strong full-day arc.

-Accademia + Guggenheim + Zattere sunset – This is one of the strongest culture-first combinations in Venice.
+Accademia + Guggenheim + Salute + Zattere sunset – This is one of the strongest culture-first combinations in Venice.
 It balances serious museum time with a more open, slower finish by the water, which helps the day breathe.

 Murano half day + Dorsoduro evening – A lagoon extension followed by a calmer city-side evening works better than trying to pack islands and central Venice together.
 You get contrast without turning the day into pure logistics.